-For the period of year 2021, there are no grievances received from both external and internal stakeholders.
+For the period of year 2023, there are no grievances received from both external and internal stakeholders.
 The grievance record is presented in Appendix 9 Grievance Record.

-Grievance/ Dispute date Complainant Issue Resolved (Y/N) Action taken Date closed no grievances received in year 2021 of direct # female direct # employees # employees # Contractor employees employees terminated hired employees 14 4 - -
+Grievance/ Dispute date Complainant lssue Resolved (Y/N) Action taken Date closed no grievances received in year 2023